tylim88/FirelordJSDoc/docs/highlights/get.md

 This section discuss how get works in general, we will use `get` in the example, but it works the same for`transaction.get`.

-The documentSnapshot section also work for `onSnapshot` and `GetDocs`.
+The documentSnapshot section also works similarly for `onSnapshot` and `GetDocs`.

 ## SnapshotOptions